 About Cremation Urns

-Shopping for a cremation urn is always a challenge, especially when a loss is recent.
-At Perfect Memorials, we carry a wide selection of urns for all interests, style preferences, and budgets, and we're here to make your purchase an easy one.
-Consider first which type of material you'd prefer, then take a look at our categories of urns for ashes to see your options.
-We also offer a complete Cremation Memorial Buyer's Guide to help you find exactly what you need.
+Shopping for a cremation urn can feel overwhelming, especially when a loss is recent.
+There are many answers to the question of where to buy urns for ashes, but not all places are the same.
+At Perfect Memorials, we have a wide selection of funeral urns for sale, catering to all interests, style preferences, and budgets, and we're here to make your purchase an easy one.
+Consider, first, which type of material you'd prefer, then browse our categories of urns for ashes featuring a variety of shapes, sizes, and designs.
+In case you still find choosing difficult, we offer a complete Cremation Memorial Buyer's Guide to help you find the burial urn you need to preserve your loved one's memory.

 After the loss of a loved one, many people choose to honor the person's memory by keeping their cremated ashes, also known as cremains, secure in a beautiful storage container.
-Urns for ashes can be made out of almost any material, from metal to stone to wood, and come in a number of different shapes.
-While many people prefer a more traditional vase style urn, other options include chests, cubes, heart-shaped containers, and more.
+Memorial urns can be made of almost any material, from metal to stone to wood, and come in a variety of different shapes.
+While many people prefer a more traditional vase-style funeral urn, other options include chests, cubes, heart-shaped containers, and more.
+If you're looking for a truly custom urn, consider personalization by selecting from one of our urn styles based on your loved one's favorite sports or symbols – like birds or butterflies – and then have it engraved with a favorite quote.

 In addition to your budget, there are two factors that are especially important when choosing a cremation urn: size and storage location.

 Before you select an urn, you'll need to know the approximate amount of cremains you have to store.
-All cremation urns from Perfect Memorials clearly show their volume on the order page in cubic inches.
-For each pound of healthy body weight, you will require one cubic inch of volume in the urn.
-This measurement will give you a good approximation, but we do recommend that you select an urn that is slightly larger than you estimate that you'll need.
-For more information on choosing a cremation urn in the appropriate volume and size, see our article on how to select the right size urn.
+All urns for ashes from Perfect Memorials clearly show their volume on the order page in cubic inches.
+For each pound of healthy body weight, you will require about one cubic inch of volume in the cremation urn.
+This measurement will give you a good approximation, but we do recommend that you select an urn that is slightly larger than you estimate you'll need.
+For more information on choosing a cremation urn for human ashes in the appropriate volume and size, see our article on how to select the right size urn.

-In general, a medium urn will hold about 140 cubic inches, a large holds at least 200 cubic inches, and an extra-large urn should hold 300 cubic inches or more.
-The actual capacity will vary by urn, however, so always check the size before you make a purchase.
+In general, a small urn holds less than 140 cubic inches, often with a capacity of just 1-3 cubic inches.
+A medium urn will hold about 140 cubic inches, a large one holds at least 200 cubic inches, and an extra-large urn should hold 300 cubic inches or more.
+The actual capacity will vary by cremation urn, however, so always check the size before you make a purchase.

 Where Will the Urn Be Stored?

-You can also contact our support team for assistance in finding the best urn for ashes to fit your specific needs.
+You can also contact our support team for assistance in finding the best memorial urn to fit your specific needs.

-Free ground delivery is included in the price of all our urns and other memorial products.
+We offer various shipping services ranging from 5 to 7 business days to one-day delivery.
 We also offer affordable flat-rate expedited shipping methods as well.
 Need help finding the right cremation urn?
 Call 1-800-979-8767.
-One of our friendly support team is happy to assist you in finding the perfect urn for your loved one.
+One of our friendly support team is happy to assist you in finding the perfect memorial urn for your loved one.

 Enter in an approximate weight of your loved one before cremation and we will tell you the size needed.